 Your premium rate is calculated using a rolling six-year period.
 So your 2022 premium rate would be determined in 2021 using the years 2015-2020.
 This means continuous improvement and long-term safety goals are important to see returns.

 Some health and safety incentive programs offer the potential for faster returns in the form of quarterly rebates on insurance premiums.
-For example, organizations who participate in WSIB’s Health and Safety Excellence Program can earn up to 10% of their annual insurance premiums back for a minimum of $1,000 to a maximum of $250,000 in annual rebates.
+For example, organizations that participate in WSIB’s Health and Safety Excellence Program can earn up to 100% of their annual insurance premiums back for a minimum of $1,000 to a maximum of $250,000 in annual rebates.

 Lower turnover costs